-All the Ph.D students take the core courses in general Biophysics during the first year.
-During this period the students become familiar to the research interests of the Department and select advisors for the Ph.D. dissertation works.
+All the PhD students take the core courses in general Biophysics during the first year.
+During this period the students become familiar to the research interests of the Department and select advisers for the PhD dissertation works.

-The overall requirements for the Ph.D. programs are described in the following sections followed by the specific requirements for each division.
+The overall requirements for the PhD programs are described in the sections followed by the specific requirements for each division.

 PROGRAM LEADING TO THE DOCTOR OF PHILOSOPHY (Ph.D.)
 DEGREE

-Preliminarily, PhD courses are suggested to be 3-4 years.
-The applicants with MA in life sciences will study 3 years and applicant without MA degree will study 4 years.
+PhD courses are suggested to be 3 or 4 years.
 This is a new flexible Master of Research (MRes) in Advanced Biological Sciences degree from LSIPEC.
-The one-year course, tailored to your particular interests, is a stepping stone to the further study at PhD level or a gateway to many careers in industry scientific services, science communication, teaching profession or in scientific policy making.
+The one-year course, tailored to your particular interests, is a stepping stone to the further study at PhD level or a gateway to many careers in industry of scientific services, science communication, teaching profession or scientific policy making.

 Courses will be conducted in compliance with PhD international program providing the students 66 credits.
 Many distinguished scientists from various international leading institutions will participate in the process of education.

-PhD students will have the opportunity to conduct a part of their dissertation in foreign laboratories and supervised by four leading scientists.
+PhD students will have the opportunity to conduct a part of their dissertation in foreign laboratories, supervised by leading scientists.
 The graduates will receive an appropriate diploma of the state standard according to the regulations of home country.
 The students will be involved in research projects that are implemented within the framework of the Network.

-In addition, English and modern computer courses are included in the program.
+In addition, there are included English and modern computer courses in the program.

 PhD courses leading to the Doctoral degree (66 credits) will consist of the following components:

 • Supporting courses as approved by PhD Advisory Board (11 credits minimum)